 Bronx, New York · National Cancer Institute–Designated Center

 Albert Einstein / Montefiore provides minimally invasive gynecologic surgery clinical validation expertise, co-investigator access for Belotte Colpotomizer™ clinical studies, and direct connection to high-volume surgical enrollment pipelines.
-Dr. Belotte's academic appointment as Clinical Associate Professor at Einstein formalizes the institutional relationship and supports IDE site activation with minimal friction.
+Dr. Belotte's academic appointment as Former Clinical Associate Professor at Einstein formalizes the institutional relationship and supports IDE site activation with minimal friction.

 Health Economics · HEOR & Policy Strategy